-The story doesn't end here.
+The story does not end here.
 For several years now the Mozarteum has been working on a project titled "Briefe und Aufzeichnungen zu W. A. Mozart und seiner Familie aus den Beständen der Stiftung Mozarteum Salzburg".
 The goal of this enterprise, which is being funded the Packard Humanities Institute, Los Altos/California, is the online publication of all letters and documents related to the Mozart family as well as related letters and documents spanning from 1740 (when Leopold Mozart arrived in Salzburg ) to 1881 (the founding of the International Mozarteum Foundation).
 The list of hitherto published documents provides a fascinating glimps into the blissfully complacent world of the Mozarteum.
 The online publication of the documents is marred by several problems.
 A literal ocean of mistranscriptions awaits the interested reader.
 Many of these hidden howlers are true gems and the fun they provide almost lets one forget that this kind of dilettantism is draining huge amounts of money away from scholarship that could put generous funding to a much better use.
-Note for instance the poor "Frau Schupfer" in this document, who was recklessly turned into a "Frau Söhupfer", because none of the people in charge really know how a small "c" is written in Kurrentschrift.
-The transcriptions that appear beside the pictures apply a ridiculously unpractical set of "Kürzel" signs (the Mozarteum calls them "Abbreviatur-Schleifen") instead of bracketed completions of the words, which sometimes turn the reading of these transcriptions into a mind-boggling experience.
-The fact that some transcriptions contain the term "unleserlich" (illegible) is all the more frustrating considering the small size and the weak resolution of the pictures that make it impossible for the reader to decipher the document on his own.
+Note for instance the poor "Frau Schupfer" in this document, who was recklessly turned into a "Frau Söhupfer", because none of the people in charge know how a small "c" is written in Kurrentschrift.
+The transcriptions that appear beside the pictures apply a ridiculously unpractical set of "Kürzel" signs (the Mozarteum calls them "Abbreviatur-Schleifen") instead of bracketed completions of the words, which sometimes turn the reading of these transcriptions (such as Mozart's letter of 27 March 1770 from Bologna) into a mind-boggling experience.
+The fact that some transcriptions contain the term "unleserlich" (illegible) is all the more frustrating, considering the small size and the weak resolution of the pictures that make it impossible for the reader to decipher the document on his own.

-What kind of transcription of this document does David Packard get for his money?
+What kind of transcription of this document does David Woodley Packard get for his money?
 It turns out that the text of this decree as presented on the Mozarteum website is neither new nor is it flawless.
 The money was new and flawless alright, but the transcription is an exact copy right out of O. E. Deutsch's flawed 1961 edition of the Mozart-Dokumente.
-All the typical symptoms of Deutschian perplexity are still there: the Mozarteum's transcriber (copier?) does not resolve the abbreviations (not even in the print version), still takes the "p." at the end of the headline for an "etc." and the meaning of "Pr." at the beginning of the closing formula is still a minor mystery.
+All the typical symptoms of Deutschian perplexity are still there: the Mozarteum's transcriber (copier?) does not resolve the abbreviations (not even in the print version), still mistakes the "p." at the end of the headline for an "etc." and the meaning of "Pr." at the beginning of the closing formula is still a mystery.
 Needless to say that this document has also been published several times by Jahn, Schurig, Tenschert and Müller von Asow.
 Sometimes even in better readings.